 Yog is a Senior Lecturer in Construction Law.
 He joined Liverpool John Moores University from Derby Law School, University of Derby, where he was a lecturer in law.
 Yog's research is focused on the issues of sustainability, looking into how the law and regulatory frameworks can contribute to global sustainability and resilience around the built environment, food, etc. Yog is also interested in Intellectual Property and International Law, particularly looking at the operation of law and international treaties for developing and least-developed countries in the area of food and agriculture.
 He is currently working in legal research around global resilience, sustainability and responsible governance of science and technology from the perspective of international legal frameworks and human rights.

-Lebanese University, Beirut, Lebanon
+UNICEF and Lebanese International University (LIU), Beirut, Lebanon

 Dr Yog Upadhyay